1garo/1garo/README.md

 ## :wave: HEY!

-I'm a SWE, born and living in Brazil.
+I'm a Software Engineer, born and living in Brazil.

-Currently, I work as a SWE at [Capitual](https://www.capitual.com/).
+Currently, I work as a Software Engineer at [Capitual](https://www.capitual.com/).

 Previously, worked as Integration Engineer at [Linkapi](https://en.linkapi.solutions/).